MicrosoftEdge/WebView2Feedback/specs/Theme.md

         [interface_name("Microsoft.Web.WebView2.Core.ICoreWebView2Profile3")]
         {
-            [doc_string("The Theme property sets the overall theme of the WebView2 instance.
-The input parameter is either CoreWebView2ThemeKind.System, CoreWebView2ThemeKind.Light, or CoreWebView2ThemeKind.Dark.
-Note that this API applies theme to WebView2 pages, dialogs, and menus by setting the media feature `prefers-color-scheme` for websites to respond to.")]
+            [doc_string("The Theme property sets the overall theme of the WebView2's associated with this profile.
+This sets the theme for WebView2 UI like dialogs, prompts, context menus, and so on.
+Additionally, this sets the ['prefers-color-scheme'](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) CSS media feature.
+The default value for this is COREWEBVIEW2_THEME_KIND_SYSTEM, which will follow whatever theme Windows is currently set to.")]
             CoreWebView2ThemeKind Theme { get; set };
         }
     }